Zhao Gongming: Legends

+During the Han Dynasty, the Daoist book Record of Canonical Texts (典籍實錄) states that Zhao Gongming is the 'essence of the sun'.

+During the Jin Dynasty, the Records of the Search for Spirits (搜神記) recorded: "The Heavenly Emperor appointed three generals, Zhao Gongming and Zhong Shiji, each to supervise the subjugation of spirits and the retrieval of human souls".

+According to the Biographies of Deities and Immortals (列仙全傳), Zhao Gongming served as the leader of the eight ghostly legions, roaming throughout the mortal realm and causing the violent deaths of countless people.
+The Grand Supreme Elder Lord (Taishang Laojun) commanded Master Zhang to address this.

 Sanjiao Soushen Daquan

-According to the religious compendium, Sanjiao Soushen Daquan, Zhao Gongming lived during the late Warring States period.
-When the King of Qin founded the Qin empire he withdrew to Mount Zhongnan which is located in present-day Shaanxi Province in Northwest China.
+According to the religious compendium Sanjiao Soushen Daquan, Zhao Gongming lived during the late Warring States period.
+When the King of Qin founded the Qin empire, he withdrew to the Mount Zhongnan which is located in present-day Shaanxi Province in Northwest China.
 There he cultivated Tao and attained the highest state of spiritual enlightenment.
 During the Eastern Han Dynasty, Zhang Tianshi practiced the art of making pills of immortality and asked the Jade Emperor to send a god to protect him.
 The Jade Emperor sent Zhao Gongming and conferred upon Zhao the title of "Zhengyi Xuantan Marshal" (正一玄坛元帅).
 After this, he became known as "Zhao Xuan."
 He was said to have the ability to control thunder and lightning, ward off plagues and disasters, and generate wealth and treasure.